adeshzade/adeshzade/README.md

 - 👀 I’m interested in python programming language
 - 🌱 I’m currently learning diploma in computer science and engeneering
 - 💞️ I’m looking to collaborate on interesting Python projects on GitHub and contribute to the open-source community.I have a strong foundation in python development.
-- 📫 How to reach me Email: mailto:adeshzade7@gmail.com
+- 📫 How to reach me Email:adeshzade7@gmail.com
   LinkedIn: https://www.linkedin.com/in/adesh-zade-7085a2256
 -    I have created the hangman game by using simle python programmimg.
 -    This project was creating for the enjoyment of an human by playing this game.